spdx/spdx-3-model/serialization/README.md

 **Payload:**

-The [Payloads](Payloads) folder contains example SPDX files with default properties and element values.
+The [Payloads](Payloads) folder contains example SPDX files compressed using default properties and prefixed element IDs, along with the same files uncompressed.
 For this example, the payload looks like:

 ```json